 Places that are inscribed on the World Heritage List are internationally recognised as representing the most outstanding of the world’s natural and cultural heritage.

 Australia was one of the first countries to ratify the Convention in 1974 and currently has 20 sites inscribed on the World Heritage List.
 See Queensland’s World Heritage areas for more information.

 In recent years, there has been greater recognition of the crucial role of First Nations people in the conservation of natural and cultural heritage.
 The World Heritage Operational Guidelines were updated in 2019 to include reference to the UNESCO policy on engaging with First Nations peoples.
 The policy highlights that "World Heritage sites are often located within land managed by First Nations peoples whose land use, knowledge, cultural and spiritual values and practices are related to heritage".
-The policy also embraces the right of Indigenous peoples to their traditional lands, territories and resources—and recognises the need for World Heritage conservation and protection activities to be achieved in partnership with First Nations peoples.
+The policy also embraces the right of First Nations peoples to their traditional lands, territories and resources—and recognises the need for World Heritage conservation and protection activities to be achieved in partnership with First Nations peoples.

 Recent World Heritage listings such as the Pimachiowin Aki in Canada and Australia’s Budj Bim in Victoria demonstrate how a rights-based approach to listing and managing World Heritage works in practice.

 The World Heritage emblem identifies the Outstanding Universal Value of properties inscribed on the World Heritage List.
 Designed by Belgian artist Michel Olyff, the emblem was adopted by the World Heritage Committee in 1978 and symbolises the interdependence of cultural and natural properties.
 The central square of the emblem is a form representing humans and the circle represents nature—the two being intimately linked.